Groundwater in focus with helicopter measurements

 What happens to the results?

-This research will give us a better understanding of where clay layers are located in the soil.
+This study will give us a better understanding of where clay layers are located in the soil.
 We will also know where the groundwater is fresh or salty.
 This is particularly important for agriculture and horticulture.
-It will also enable us to better determine where groundwater can be used to produce drinking water.
+It will also help us to better determine where groundwater can be used to produce drinking water.

-The results of the measurements are expected to be accessible to everyone in 2027.
+The results of the measurements are expected to be available to everyone in 2027.

 Watch the webinar about helicopter measurements: Groundwater in focus with helicopter measurements (webinar) or visit the FRESHEM website .

-FRESHEM-NL is a nationwide collaborative project involving seven provinces, seven water boards, five drinking water companies, and two knowledge institutes.
-In the northern Netherlands, the provinces of Groningen, Fryslân, and Drenthe are working together with the Hunze en Aa’s, Noorderzijlvest, and Wetterskip Fryslân water boards, and the Waterbedrijf Groningen and Vitens drinking water companies.
+FRESHEM-NL is a nationwide collaborative project involving seven provincial executives, seven water authorities, five drinking-water companies, and two knowledge institutes.
+In the northern Netherlands, the provinces of Groningen, Fryslân, and Drenthe are working together with the Hunze en Aa’s, Noorderzijlvest, and Wetterskip Fryslân water authorities, and the Waterbedrijf Groningen and Vitens drinking-water companies.